In a Nutshell:

 Adjustable Features

 Let’s begin by talking about adjustability.
-The Space Seating Professional AirGrid chair has the basics well covered but doesn’t try to do too much, which is a mistake that many off-brand chairs make.
+The Space Seating Professional AirGrid chair has the basics well covered but doesn’t try to do too much, a mistake many off-brand chairs make.

 Of those, the only feature we find to be underwhelming is the tilt and lock.
-Although the chair does lean back and rock slightly, it’s almost not worth devoting an entire feature to it.
-The chair reclines no more than fifteen degrees, so if you’re looking for something you can really lean back in and kick your feet up, this isn’t the chair you want.
+Although the chair leans back and rocks slightly, it’s almost not worth devoting an entire feature.
+The chair reclines no more than fifteen degrees, so if you want something to lean back in and kick your feet up, this isn’t the chair you want.

 Mesh Back

-In terms of comfort, the mesh seatback serves the model well, being both durable and breathable.
-The seat is sculpted and does provide some ergonomic benefit, but we would have preferred to have seen a waterfall-edge style seat employed here.
+The durable and breathable mesh seatback serves the model well in terms of comfort.
+The sculpted seat provides some ergonomic benefits, but we would have preferred a waterfall-edge style seat employed here.

 PU Leather Seat

 Unfortunately, the seat is upholstered in PU, which we regard as a spectacularly bad pairing with the mesh seatback.
-Mesh is everything that PU isn’t.
-Breathable and durable, so while the seatback will allow you to sit for extended periods in the chair, the fragile PU will leave you increasingly hot and sweaty, the longer you spend in it.
+Mesh is everything that PU isn’t—breathable and durable.
+While the seatback will allow you to sit for extended periods in the chair, the fragile PU will leave you increasingly hot and sweaty the longer you spend in it.

-Worse, since the seat is the part of the chair that gets the most punishment, the upholstery is going to start showing its age very quickly, even if you only use the chair lightly to moderately.
-It’ll start peeling and cracking after no more than a year.
+Worse, since the seat is the part of the chair that gets the most punishment, the upholstery will start showing its age very quickly, even if you only use the chair lightly or moderately.
+It’ll begin peeling and cracking after no more than a year.
 Not good.

 Durable Frame

-The upshot is that the frame is pretty durable, and will far outlast the upholstery and since the seat is the only place where the upholstery exists, having the seat re-covered when the original upholstery wears out is a viable option that will greatly extend the useful life of the chair.
+The upshot is that the frame is durable and will far outlast the upholstery.
+Since the seat is the only place where the upholstery exists, re-covering when the original upholstery wears out is a viable option that will greatly extend the chair’s useful life.

 Foam Padding

-Beneath the padding, you’ll find generous amounts of conventional block foam, and there’s enough of it there that it provides a comfortable seating experience for light to moderate daily use.
-That is helped along by the sculpted shape and by the presence of surprisingly well-implemented (though non-adjustable) lumbar support.
+Beneath the padding, you’ll find generous amounts of conventional block foam, enough to provide a comfortable seating experience for light to moderate daily use, plus the sculpted shape and the presence of surprisingly well-implemented (though non-adjustable) lumbar support help.

-By our count then, we’ll say that this chair has one and a half ergonomic features (counting the sculpted seat as the half), which isn’t bad for the money.
+By our count, this chair has one and a half ergonomic features (counting the sculpted seat as the half), which isn’t bad for the money.

 Assembly is Super Easy